LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/snippets/mapstruct/mapstruct_references.md

 }
 ~~~

+This method has to be applied to all mappings where the target model object is a candidate for reference resolving.

 ### Resolve the References

 Resolving references from a given key is similar to  what "Object Factories" <http://mapstruct.org/documentation/stable/reference/html/#object-factories>
 do.
-But we have to take in to account, that when using an object factory, the instance for the key has to be available.
+But we have to take into account, that when using an object factory, the instance for the key has to be available.
 This
 means, that it has to be mapped before.
 But this can not be guaranteed.
 Therefore object factories can not be used.
 The resolution
 of references has to be postponed until the required reference is available.

 #### The ReferenceResolver Class

-The `ReferenceResolver` does
+The `ReferenceResolver` does:

 * store the created model object instances
 * hold a list of reference targets to resolve